metio/terraform-provider-k8s/docs/data-sources/extensions_kubeblocks_io_addon_v1alpha1_manifest.md

 Required:

 - `key` (String) The selector key.
-Valid values are KubeVersion, KubeGitVersion and KubeProvider.- 'KubeVersion' the semver expression of Kubernetes versions, i.e., v1.24.- 'KubeGitVersion' may contain distro. info., i.e., v1.24.4+eks.- 'KubeProvider' the Kubernetes provider, i.e., aws, gcp, azure, huaweiCloud, tencentCloud etc.
+Valid values are KubeVersion, KubeGitVersion and KubeProvider. - 'KubeVersion' the semver expression of Kubernetes versions, i.e., v1.24. - 'KubeGitVersion' may contain distro. info., i.e., v1.24.4+eks. - 'KubeProvider' the Kubernetes provider, i.e., aws, gcp, azure, huaweiCloud, tencentCloud etc.
-- `operator` (String) Represents a key's relationship to a set of values.Valid operators are Contains, NotIn, DoesNotContain, MatchRegex, and DoesNoteMatchRegex.Possible enum values:- 'Contains' line contains a string.- 'DoesNotContain' line does not contain a string.- 'MatchRegex' line contains a match to the regular expression.- 'DoesNotMatchRegex' line does not contain a match to the regular expression.
+- `operator` (String) Represents a key's relationship to a set of values.
+Valid operators are Contains, NotIn, DoesNotContain, MatchRegex, and DoesNoteMatchRegex.
+Possible enum values: - 'Contains' line contains a string. - 'DoesNotContain' line does not contain a string. - 'MatchRegex' line contains a match to the regular expression. - 'DoesNotMatchRegex' line does not contain a match to the regular expression.

 Optional: